robottokauf3/meilisearch-elixir/README.md

 The 1.0.X versions of this client have been tested against the following versions of Meilisearch:
   - v1.0.0
   - v1.0.1

+In general: Te minor versions of this client should be compatible to the same minor version of Meilisearch.

 ## Development